 Just like fingerprints, BO is unique to every person, even for people who share living spaces and dietary habits.
 Unlike fingerprints, however, BO may not always smell the same or be perceived the same way by every person.
 Sweat is full of hormones and their concentrations may vary depending on mood, health, age, and even a woman's menstrual cycle.
 These changing hormone levels in sweat may make it smell different.
 Combined with other scent-producing components of sweat, a person's BO may smell great to some people, whereas others may find it very unpleasant or even odorless.
 The human nose has 400 different scent receptors and is able sense over 10,000 different smells and some scientists believe sensation of smell may be biologically linked.

-Revel in the fact that your unique smell might just be one of the characteristics your boyfriend is attracted to!
+Revel in the fact that your unique smell might just be one of the characteristics that has got your boyfriend smitten!Alice!